 If you have bad credit, then you have to be on the lookout for predatory lenders, so start looking for lenders who check your ability to repay the money you're borrowing.

-For people with good credit, any loan they take out is going to come with a credit check.
+For people with good credit, most loans they take out are likely going to come with a credit check.
 They’re not too worried about it because, well, they have good credit!
 Check away, lenders and landlords!
 No skeletons in these here closets.

 But for people with bad credit, the situation is totally different.
 The requirement that a lender checks their credit means they might as well not apply.
 Besides, a hard credit check will actually lower your score slightly, and a bad credit score needs all the help it can get.